 The function of career development is pivotal in ensuring labour market goals are achieved, such as, jobs and productivity, improvement in educational goals and employment equity in terms of skilling previously disadvantaged groups to use their potential.

-A Career Information Officer (CIO) is a category of a Career Development Practitioner.
+A Career Development Practitioner: Cat.
+Information Officer (CDP:I) is a category of a Career Development Practitioner.

-The function of a CIO is to provide career related information to individuals and groups.
+The function of a CDP:I is to provide career related information to individuals and groups.
 Where, career related information includes information on managing learning, work, leisure and transitions.

-The provision of career related information is a two-way interaction between a CIO and their client.
-This interaction is often better facilitated with tools and techniques that enable the CIO to best identify the career information requirements of the client.
+The provision of career related information is a two-way interaction between a CDP:I and their client.
+This interaction is often better facilitated with tools and techniques that enable the CDP:I to best identify the career information requirements of the client.

-If in this engagement a CIO identifies that the client’s needs are more severe than just career information, it is their ethical responsibility of the CIO to refer such client.
+If in this engagement a CDP:I identifies that the client’s needs are more than just career information, it is the ethical responsibility of the CDP:I to refer such client.